Author: Yambilla (contributed by Joy Blankson-Hemans)

 TNCs and rich individuals play a key role by contributing to the economic development of countries through taxes they pay on their profits.
 For example, in 2012, Apple paid about $6 billion and Exxon Mobile paid $32 billion as corporate tax to the US government.
 The contribution made by these companies makes them ‘too significant’ for any government not to recognize their relevance.
 However, some TNCs and individuals have routed their wealth or profits from investments in some countries to tax havens such as Panama, Switzerland etc.

 In some cases, foreign TNCs may repatriate their profits to their home country.
 Profit repatriation is the transfer of profits or capital from a foreign country to the home country of the foreign investor.
-This is a form of threat that affects the sovereignty of states and undermines their capacity to effectively control TNCs, due to fear of losing them to other countries.
+This is a form of threat that affects the sovereignty of states in which the industries are located and undermines their capacity to effectively control TNCs due to fear of losing them to other countries.
 It also undermines their capacity to raise revenue to undertake socio-economic projects in the country.
 Profit repatriation, therefore, may constitute a threat to the economic and/or political sovereignty of states.

 Similarly, TNCs practice tax avoidance by repatriating profits made in overseas countries to other countries with lower corporate tax rates, thereby threatening the economic sovereignty of their parent states.
 This may lead to a fall in the country’s GDP or reduce the country’s internal revenue needed for develop.
 The International Monetary Fund (IMF) estimated in July 2015 that profit shifting by multinational companies costs developing countries around US$213 billion a year, almost two percent of their national income.
 Transfer pricing as tax avoidance